AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 _Boards_

-The intake column on a board now includes an **Add a filter** button when the column is empty and no filters have been created.
+The intake column on a board now includes an **[!UICONTROL Add a filter]** button when the column is empty and no filters have been created.
 The button opens the configuration area, where you can add filters to bring tasks and issues into the intake column.

 +++

 +++**Maintenance Update on February 2, 2023**

-**Boards icon appears in Main Menu by default**
+**[!UICONTROL Boards] icon appears in [!UICONTROL Main Menu] by default**

 _Boards_

-The Boards icon now appears in the Main Menu for users who do not have a layout template.
+The [!UICONTROL Boards] icon now appears in the [!UICONTROL Main Menu] for users who do not have a layout template.
 Boards is also included in the Main Menu by default for any new layout templates that are created.
 Existing layout templates have not changed.

 **Cannot save email templates**